theramiyer/blog/content/post/2021/are-whatsapp-chats-private.md

 The first is fully in your control.
 And it cannot be any simpler.
 Do not turn on WhatsApp payments.
 As a result, you do not give direct access to your bank account, thereby preventing WhatsApp from reading information such as your bank balance.
 This in my view is a legitimate option.

 I do not think the second one is a legitimate way to escape financial surveillance.
 I know a handful of apps that have a little tickbox wherever you have any account related transaction, saying, 'Get updates on WhatsApp'.
 If you miss unticking this box even once, you do not see this box anymore, and the business starts routing all communication through WhatsApp.
-You must contact the customer care to disable WhatsApp communication and enable {{< smallcaps SMS >}} communication.
+You must contact the customer care to disable WhatsApp communication and enable {{< abbr SMS >}} communication.
 And there is no guarantee that the customer care team will oblige.

 Although, of course, you have the option to not use WhatsApp for shopping.
 But again, there is no telling that your bank will not route account-related communication through WhatsApp in the future.
 They will look at WhatsApp as a cheap, reliable communication solution.